k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 ### Pre and Post Execution Processes Tabs

 These tabs enable adding pre and post execution processes.
-The pre-execution processes run at the beginning of the task's execution, before all the related LUs have been executed.
-The post-execution processes run at the end of the task's execution, after all the related LUs have been executed.
+The pre-execution processes run in the beginning of the task's execution, before all related LUs have been executed.
+The post-execution processes run at the end of the task's execution, after all related LUs have been executed.

 Examples:

 - Running a cleanup flow before executing the task's LUs.
 - Sending an email to the tester to notify that the execution of a task has ended.

 The pre and post execution processes are Broadway flows defined in Fabric by the TDM implementor.
-The relationship between a pre or post execution process and a BE is many-to-many.
-That is, a BE can have several pre/post execution processes, and a pre/post execution process can be attached to multiple BEs.
+The relationship between a pre or post execution process and a BE is many-to-many, namely, a BE can have several pre/post execution processes, and a pre/post execution process can be attached to multiple BEs.
 Note that a given flow can be attached as both - pre and post execution process - to a BE.

 The [task execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md) executes the [BATCH command](/articles/20_jobs_and_batch_services/15_batch_broadway_commands.md) on each pre and post execution process attached to the task.
 The execution order is set according to the execution order defined in the BE.

-The pre and post execution processes are optional: a BE can be defined without any post-execution processes.
+The pre and post execution processes are optional: A BE can be defined with no post-execution processes.

 Note that the pre and post execution processes must be populated in the [PostAndPreExecutionProcess](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#postandpreexecutionprocess-) MTable object to be displayed by the BE window.